ojiofong/ojiofong.github.io/_posts/2016-09-10-gradle-extra-properties-extension.md

 ### Important

-*Double quotation mark* - Note the use of double quotation within dependencies (instead of single quotation).
+Note the use of *double quotation* within dependencies (instead of single quotation).

 We changed from single quoted strings e.g.